Pre-requisites for Applying for Family Reunion Visa for Germany:

-- Before applying for visa you must be sure about your data, (name spellings on passport and birth certificate, your date of birth and every single other data of you and your spouse must match with each other) in case GOD forbid if any mistake found in verification it will cause delay or rejection
+- Before Applying for Family Reunion Visa for Germany, you must be sure about your data, (name spellings on passport and birth certificate, your date of birth and every single other data of you and your spouse must match with each other) in case Government of Germany forbids, if any mistake found in verification it will cause delay or rejection

-- Take all the original documents, although they are not taken by the embassy officials, but still they can ask you to show any of them at the time of interview.
+- Take all the original documents, although they are not taken by the embassy officials, but still they can ask you to show any of them at the time of interview, before applying for Family Reunion Visa for Germany.

 - ALL the pages of application, ALL the photocopies need to be in A4 size pages.
 Only they will be accepted, and ultimately they give a nice and decent overlook to your file.